Lily Allen: Mental health

 Allen has been outspoken regarding her body image throughout her career.
-In an interview for Lorraine, an ITV breakfast program, Allen mentions that she "used to sleep for days so that [she] didn't eat" and that her relationship with her body was "not great" in her 20s.
+In an interview for Lorraine, an ITV breakfast programme, Allen mentions that she "used to sleep for days so that [she] didn't eat" and that her relationship with her body was "not great" in her 20s.
 When asked about being influenced by the pressure of the music industry to "look a certain way in order to sell records", she replied that due to her defiant way of dealing with these unrealistic expectations, she was often criticised far more than the average musician.
 In January 2021, Allen gave an interview to discuss how she became addicted to the prescription drug Adderall in 2014 to lose weight before supporting Miley Cyrus on her Bangerz tour.
 In February 2017, Allen said that she had been diagnosed with bipolar disorder.
 In 2023, she was diagnosed with attention deficit hyperactivity disorder (ADHD).